0x464e/misc-ahk/README.md

 This repository contains all kinds of miscellaneous AHK scripts that I use more or less.
 Mainly quality-of-life scripts, also something more random.

 ## Brief explanations
+* **`capslock-to-esc.ahk`**
+Quick little script to remap CapsLock to ESC system wide.
+Shift+CapsLock can be used to still send a CapsLock.
+If you use this, don't use `VimCapsLockToEsc.ahk` at the same time.
 * **`ffmpeg-list.ahk`**
 ffmpeg each file from clipboard, edit the script always to contain the specific switches you'll want.
 * **`hotstrings-hotkeys.ahk`**